Janelle Lawson

-Janelle Lawson (born 9 August 1987) is an Australian netball player.
+Janelle Lawson (born 9 August 1987) is a former Australian netball player.
 In 2012 she was a member of the Northern Thunder team that won the Netball Superleague title.
 During the Commonwealth Bank Trophy era she played for Perth Orioles and AIS Canberra Darters.

 During the ANZ Championship era she played for Queensland Firebirds and West Coast Fever.

 Playing career

 Commonwealth Bank Trophy

 In 2005 Lawson played for her home town team, Perth Orioles, in the Commonwealth Bank Trophy.
 Between 2006 and 2007 she played for AIS Canberra Darters.

 ANZ Championship

 In 2008 and 2009, Lawson played for Queensland Firebirds in the ANZ Championship.
 During 2010 she played for West Coast Fever.

 Netball Superleague

 In 2012 Lawson was a member of the Northern Thunder team that won the Netball Superleague title.
 In the grand final she scored 33 goals as they defeated Surrey Storm by 57–55.
 She also played for Thunder, now Manchester Thunder during the 2013 season, helping them reach the semi-final stage.